Follow the steps below to receive new marijuana inventory into Green Bits and start selling.

 Looking up past manifests

-If you're not finding the manifest you're looking for, try searching within the other status view.
+If you're not seeing the manifest you're looking for, try searching within the other status view.
 For example, if a manifest was fully accepted, it will be found only when searching under "Accepted".